Dan-Kot/borrproject.github.io/docs/computer-science/programming/index.md

 # Programming

 During these courses, you'll learn about the basics of programming, including functional & object oriented.
-The courses will take you through many

 import DocCardList from '@theme/DocCardList';